Luke 11:29-12:12 Comments by Stephen Ricker

 * Jesus speaks literally of a "single" eye versus a "bad" or "evil" one.
 A "single" eye normally meant a generous one.
 A "bad" eye in that culture could mean either a diseased one or a stingy one.
 Many people believed that light was emitted from the eye, enabling one to see, rather than that light was admitted through the eye; here it seems to be admitted through the eye.

 * The Bible declares that God Himself is light.
-Psalm 27:1 says, "he Lord is my light."
+Psalm 27:1 says, "the Lord is my light."
 In Psalm 104:2, the psalmist testified of the Lord who "covered himself" in light.
 In John 8:12 Jesus, the God-man, said, "I am the light of the world."
 Such expressions make at least two things abundantly clear.
 First, the origin of light rests with God.
 Second, in some sense God Himself is the very essence of light.
 Such statements do not suppose that God is light and nothing more, but they do stress that God is the ultimate source of all knowing and understanding.
 To this end Psalm 119:105 informs us that God's Word is a "light" to one's path.
 Here the emphasis lies upon perception and understanding gained when darkness is dispelled and light revealed.
 (Holman Bible Dictionary)

 * This last concept becomes even clearer in John 3:19; people love darkness better than light, because their deeds are evil.
 Such statements reveal that the character of light is to reveal and to provide understanding and purity, while the opposite of light or darkness is designed to obscure, to deceive, and to harbor impurity.
 (Holman Bible Dictionary)

-* A small problem confronts the interpreter who discovers that Jesus said to His disciples in Matthew 5:14, "Ye are the light of the world."
+* A small problem confronts the interpreter who discovers that Jesus said to His disciples in Matthew 5:14, "You are the light of the world."
 Yet in John 8:12, Jesus said, "I am the light of the world."
 What appears to be a contradiction is not one at all.
 The moon provides light for the earth just as the sun does.
 Yet, the actual source of light for both the sun and the moon is the sun.
 The moon only reflects the light of the sun.
 By the same token, Jesus, the God-man, is the source of all light.
 His disciples become reflectors in a darkened world, transmitting through their lives the true light of the eternal Son of God.
 (Holman Bible Dictionary)

 * Lamps (lights) were used symbolically in the Old and New Testaments.
-Light depicted life in abundance, divine presence or life's direction versus death in darkness (compare Ps.
-119:105; 1 John 1:5 with Job 18:5; Prov.
-13:9).
+Light depicted life in abundance, divine presence or life's direction versus death in darkness (compare Psalms 119:105; 1 John 1:5 with Job 18:5; Proverbs 13:9).
 Jesus is depicted often in John as the light of the world (John 1:4-5,7-9; 3:19; 8:12; 9:5; 11:9-10; 12:35-36,46).
 (Holman Bible Dictionary)

 >What does Jesus conclude with his teaching about light?
 (36)